Brandon-Rozek/website/content/blog/10-years.md

 In contrast to what I said in the [blog questions challenge](/blog/blog-question-challenge-jan2025/), my favorite blog post last year was one where I wrote a hash function based on an Emoji list.
 I don't use emojis nearly enough in my daily life and there's more than 5042 of them to chose from!

 Winters here in New York is cold and I often don't want to go outside.
 One of the events I look forward to is watching my university's hockey games.
-Therefore a close second place for last year is when I wrote about my [experience watching ice hockey](/blog/ice-hockey/).
+Therefore, a close second place for last year is when I wrote about my [experience watching ice hockey](/blog/ice-hockey/).
 Another yearly tradition of Clare and I is to go [Apple Picking](/blog/hunter-gathering-apple-picking/) in the fall.

 In terms of software, I wrote about a way you can [access your homelab remotely using mTLS](/blog/accessing-homelab-services-mtls/).
 Also, I really appreciate the mission of the [Tildeverse](/blog/tildeverse/) and last year wrote [WordGuess: A game for the Tildeverse](/blog/wordguess/).
 Lastly, my favorite writeup related to my research last year is [Constraints and Safety in PDDL](/blog/safety-constraints-pddl/)